 Main languages: English and Setswana

 Money: The Pula (BWP) is divided into 100 thebe.
 ATMs and card facilities are widely available in all major urban centres.

 Time: GMT +2

-Electricity: 230 volts, 50 Hz.
+Electricity: 230V, 50 Hz.
 Plugs with three round pins are used (type D) as well as three rectangular pins (type G)

 Internet domain: .bw